JonKing93/wildcat/docs/api/config/assess.rst

     :type: ``bool``
     :default: ``False``

     Whether to use multiple CPUs to locate outlet basins.
 Using this option creates restrictions for running wildcat within Python.
-See the following for details: :ref:`Parallelizing Basins <basins>`
+Consult the following for details: :ref:`Parallelizing Basins <basins>`

     Example::